 Attempting to correct the scale (and the zero point on the Y-axis) highlights a more pressing issue: The measurement of “hype” as a variable at all.
 What is hype, exactly?
 How do you measure it?
 Is it a measure of the number of articles written within a certain amount of time?
 Is it a measure of the tone or sentiment of those articles?
 Is it the authority of the publications?
 Or the authority of the authors?
 Or the size of their Twitter following?
-Without a standard quantification for your variable, you don’t really have one.
+Without a standard quantification for your variable, you don’t have one.

 Whenever you see a chart, be wary of undefined terms or vague ranges masking as quantified variables.
 In the first case, we’re given no explanation for “expectations” on the Y-axis other than “it goes up and down.”
 The time series ranges in the legend don’t correspond with any formula – they’re just an analyst’s guess.
 Ignore them.

 In years past, if we wanted to quantify attention, we needed to make educated guesses based on counts of media articles, exposure to advertising, or some other indirect measure.
 Today, we can use actual behavioral data to track the pattern of changes in attention.
 Google Trends is a good place to start (and it’s free), and it’s a powerful tool if you know how to use it.
 In simple terms, Google Trends shows you the change in search volume on a topic (or topics) over a period of time.
-It will not show actual search volume (in number of searches), but it will show you much more important information in addition to change over time: relative search volume.
+It will not show actual search volume (in the number of searches), but it will show you much more important information in addition to change over time: relative search volume.
 If you compare multiple terms (up to five) on the same chart, you can see how they compare to each other.
-This is particularly useful when you benchmark a new term against one you understand quite well.
+This is particularly useful when you benchmark a new term against another term that you understand quite well.

 Hmm.
 Notice something about the chart once we use actual data from Google Trends?
 Do you see anything like the curve represented in the Gartner Hype Cycle?
 No?
 More on that later.

-The blue line represents the topic “CRISPR” over a three-year period.
+The blue line represents the topic “CRISPR” over three years.
 As you can see, interest spikes and wanes over time, but remains high as it relates to the terms and topics we’ve chosen as controls.
 From this data alone, what conclusions could we draw?
 Pfizer (the company) and Coronary Artery Bypass Surgery (the topic) draw more consistent attention than CRISPR, although CRISPR occasionally spikes.
 Attention from CRISPR seems to drive a bit of interest in gene therapy more generally, but it does not create a “halo effect” on any specific startup company.
 If I were an angel investor, I might tentatively conclude to hedge my bets on several CRISPR-related startups rather than just one.
 What would have learned from a “static position” on the Gartner Hype Cycle (had CRISPR even been on it)?
 Not very much.
 And what you would have learned would have been wrong.